 The AAMC offers further information about the previous version of the MCAT (administered from 1991 to 2015) and how it was scored, which you can find on their website here.

-For more guidance on applying, preparing and undertaking the MCAT exam, visit the MCAT section of our website, where you’ll find useful blog posts – sharing a ‘MCAT Checklist’, the ‘Differences between the MCAT and UCAT’ and crucially our MCAT Guide – as well as access to our adaptive MCAT question bank with thousands of professionally written practice questions and tests.
+For more guidance on applying, preparing and undertaking the MCAT exam, visit the MCAT section of our website, where you’ll find useful blog posts – sharing a ‘MCAT Checklist’, the ‘Differences between the MCAT and UCAT’ and crucially our MCAT Guide and guide to CARS for the MCAT – as well as access to our adaptive MCAT question bank with thousands of professionally written practice questions and tests.
+There’s also revision materials covering a wide range of MCAT topics, including Amino Acids, Protein Structures, the Circulatory System, and many more, to help you prepare for the exam.